 While creamy cucumber salads are also popular in Germany, this oil- and vinegar-based version tends to be served more frequently in restaurants, at least where I’m from in southern Germany.

 In Germany you can buy dry dill dressing mixes that come in small envelopes, often the Knorr brand.
 You add oil and vinegar and add it to your cucumber salad or leafy greens.
-Here’s a from-scratch version that takes just a couple of extra minutes to assemble and tastes even better.
+But you can so easily make it from scratch – and it won’t have any of the fillers, additives and preservatives in it!

 Let’s get started!